-Uterine Scarring also known as Asherman’s Syndrome is a rare disorder.
-This problem is common in women who have had multiple dilations and curettage procedures (D&C).
+Uterine Scarring is also known as Asherman’s Syndrome, and is a very rare disorder.
+This problem is known to affect women who have had multiple dilations and curettage procedures (D&C).
 Asherman's syndrome or Uterine Scarring can lead to complications that increase your chance of pregnancy-related problems such as placenta previa, stillbirths, and miscarriages.

-A difficulty with ovulation commonly referred to as an ovulatory disease is the main factor that causes female infertility, accounting for roughly 25% of infertile couples.
+Difficulties with ovulation are commonly referred to as ovulatory disease.
+This is the main factor that causes female infertility, with more than 25% infertile couples being affected by it.
 When a woman experiences ovulation issues, she may ovulate intermittently, seldom, or even never.
 Polycystic ovarian syndrome is the most frequent cause of ovulation dysfunction (PCOS).
 Ovulation is important for pregnancy because it is when the ovary releases an egg.

 If an infection or illness is left untreated, it can harm a woman's reproductive organs and reduce her ability to conceive.
 Some of the infections that can lead to infertility in women are Bacterial Vaginosis and Yeast Infection, Human Papillomavirus Infection, Pelvic Inflammatory Disease (PID), Pelvic Tuberculosis, and Urinary Tract Infection (UTI).